 Roasted chicken has become a staple in my house, and my mission is to make it one in yours, too!
 Whether your preparing a whole bird with some root vegetables, or seasoning it with your favorite Mexican spice blend, this dinner is so versatile.

-My Bone Broth helps me reduce and budget in my kitchen.
+The next natural step is to make chicken bone broth!
+Making my own bone broth helps me reduce and budget in my kitchen.
 Gone are the days that I need to add chicken broth to my grocery shopping list.
-Look at me, saving a whole $1.34.
+Look at me, saving a whole $2.
 Look, I’m not saying it’s life changing money, but at least the bird is being use to full capacity!

 Look, in all fairness, I did not state that this was not mess free.
 You’re going to have to get your hands a bit dirty.
-Preparing the chicken for roasting is going to set you up for success… or just a really juicy bird with crispy skin and BOMB pan drippings.
+Preparing the chicken for roasting is going to set you up for success… Or just a really juicy bird with crispy skin and BOMB pan drippings.
 Either way, you’ll walk away happy.

 - Take the chicken out of the package.
 Discard the gizzards (I have so many better ideas than just throwing them away.
 Give them to your dogs.
 Or toss them in your zip lock bag for bone broth later on).
 Turn the chicken upside down, and make sure the cavity is empty of fluid and gizzards.
 Pat dry the chicken with paper towels.